5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Fixing_AOAC_Machines/README.md

 ## AOAC Technology

-A new technology, namely *Always On/Always Connected* (AOAC) was introduced by Intel and is designed to maintain network connectivity and data transfer while the computer is in sleep or hibernation mode.
-Simply put, the introduction of `AOAC` makes laptops like our cell phones, never shut down and always online.
+A new technology, namely *Always On/Always Connected* (AOAC) was introduced by Intel in the 2000s and is designed to maintain network connectivity and data transfer while the computer is in sleep or hibernation mode.
+Simply put, the introduction of `AOAC` makes laptops like our cell phones or Bluetooth Headsets.

 ### How to determine if you have an `AOAC` Machine